apostrophecms/apostrophe-pieces-export/README.md

 // We are implementing our own XML exporter self.exportAddFormat('xml', {
   label: 'XML',
-  // default: simple string output for each field
-  convert: 'string',
   output: // see below
 });
 ```

 `label` is a helpful label for the dropdown menu that selects a format when exporting.

-`convert` may be set to `string` or `form`, and defaults to `string`.
-When using `string`, the values given to you for each field will be strings, when using `form` they will correspond to the format used when saving Apostrophe forms.
-When in doubt, use `string`.

 > If a `form` exporter function is not available for a field type, you'll get the `string` representation.